QtExcel/QXlsx/HowToSetProject.md

 - Here's an easy way to apply QXlsx.
 - Describes when to apply to Windows.
 - The method of applying it on Linux or Mac is similar, and I will write help if there is an additional request.
+- * Hi!
+I'm j2doll.
+My native language is not English and my English is not fluent.
+Please understand if I misunderstood the explanation :-)

 ## Step